 To test how the various algorithms compare in the detection of real events, a dataset based on the catalog by Davies (2019) has been built.
-The catalog includes 18 events that occurred around the Pacific Ocean between 2006 and 2016, generated by earthquakes of magnitude between 7.8 and 9.1.
-For each event, we extracted 24 hr long signals starting from the earthquake origin time from every DART stations active at origin time whose data are available on NOAA's website.
+The catalog includes 18 events that occurred around the Pacific Ocean between 2006 and 2016, generated by earthquakes with magnitudes between 7.8 and 9.1.
+For each event, we extracted 24 h long signals starting from the earthquake origin time from every DART station active at origin time whose data are available on NOAA's website.
 It may happen that data may not be retrieved from some instruments.
-In these cases, only data transmitted in real-time by the instrument are available.
-For the DARTs concerned here, raw data's sampling time is 15 s, while it varies for transmitted data between 15 min for normal conditions, 15 s and 1 min for the 4 hr after a detection is triggered (Rabinovich and Eblé, 2015).
+In these cases, only data transmitted in real time by the instrument are available.
+For the DART stations concerned here, the raw data's sampling time is 15 s, while it varies for transmitted data between 15 min for normal conditions and 15 s and 1 min for the 4 h after a detection is triggered (Rabinovich and Eblé, 2015).
 For this reason, the cases where only transmitted data are available have been excluded.
 Finally, we removed instrumental spikes and resampled by linear interpolation.
-The dataset obtained contains 437 signals of various nature: some of them consists of only background, while others also contain seismic and/or tsunami waves.
+The dataset obtained contains 437 signals of various nature: some of them consist of only background, while others also contain seismic and/or tsunami waves.

 A first comparison between the different techniques can be made by computing the average and standard deviation of each detection curve.
-The comparison among absolute values of the averages (Fig. 9) give results similar to the analysis of backgrounds in the previous section: MOF usually produces the smallest residuals followed by FIF, EOF and at last TDA.
+The comparison among absolute values of the averages (Fig. 9) gives results similar to the analysis of backgrounds in the previous section: MOF usually produces the smallest residuals followed by FIF, EOF and at last TDA.
+TDA has worse performance than before due to the variable availability of preceding data, as explained in Sect.
+2.3.
+Thus, TDA was not applicable to 55 signals whose deployment was too recent to compute tidal coefficients, and it shows large residuals if the coefficients were computed from relatively short series.